AaltoSciComp/scicomp-docs/triton/tut/storage.rst

    a) A job is submitted but fails with no output or messages.

-   b) I can't start a Jupyter server on jupyter.triton.
+   b) I can't start a Jupyter server on ondemand.triton.aalto.fi.

    c) Some files are randomly empty.
 Or the file had content, I tried
       to save it again, and now it's empty!